Ex-Counterterrorism Chief: Cutbacks Raise Risk Of New Attacks

 "We exchanged pleasantries and he tells me that my deputy Peter Hall and I, we're both out," Travers said.
 "I went in as the acting director of the center and I came out not being such anymore."

-The NCTC said that Travers was offered other jobs, but chose to retire.
+The Office of the Director of National Intelligence said that Travers was offered other jobs, but chose to retire.
 Travers says that was not the case.
 During his brief time as director of national intelligence, Grenell announced plans to scale back the NCTC, reportedly cutting the workforce by about 15 percent.

 Critics of President Trump say the episode reflects his ongoing friction with the intelligence community, whose findings the president has sometimes challenged or rejected.
 The president's tenure has been marked by a rapid turnover of top officials and, according to the critics, an inclination to favor political loyalists over intelligence professionals.